soltanisgeo/Website/content/publication/g/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: SEE8
+publication: The necessity of 2/3D site effect studies in big cities of Iran. *8th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation**
-publication_short: The necessity of 2/3D site effect studies in big cities of Iran. *8th International Conference on Seismology and Earthquake Engineering (SEE7)*, Tehran, Iran. **Oral presentation**
+publication_short:

 abstract: